chpill/re-frame/README.md

 ## TL;DR

-Just look at the todomvc example extended with the new "frankenstein" todos.
+Just look at the todomvc example extended with the new "frankenstein" todos [here](https://chpill.github.io/todos-re-frankenstein/)!.
 The todos at the top are the original re-frame todos **unmodified**.
 Below it, you will see another todos list, that shares the behavior of the original, but uses its own local state.
 You can even spawn more of those todos, each with its own state!
 Of course, there is still only one local storage, so this is a *last write win* situation here.
 There are also some issues you may notice about the routing part of the app.

 Go through its [implemention], you will see that the `db` and `events` namespaces